Olympus E-330 versus Leica Digilux 3

 Both the E-330 and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Leica.

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Olympus E-330 or the Leica Digilux 3 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus Evolt E-330: